mrciolino/wiki-backup/classes/gondian-artificer.md

 **⚡ Fabricator**: Integrates advanced manufacturing systems for rapid creation of constructs, mechanisms, and devices.
 Specializes in automation, traps, and mass production.
 **📡 Support Network**: Installs communication arrays and projection systems to deliver tactical support, data sharing, and battlefield coordination across vast ranges.

 In addition to your subclass path, **Unit Enhancements** let you engineer mechanical upgrades for your deployable unit—each requiring time, materials, and skill checks.
-To succeed, you must pass 5 checks above the listed DC; failed rolls increase total time and cost by 10% each. (e.g., if it takes 7 Arcana checks to get 5 above DC 15, time and cost increase by 20%).
+To succeed, you must pass 5 checks above the listed DC; failed rolls increase total time and cost by 10% each. (e.g., if it takes 7 Arcana checks to get 5 above an Arcana DC 15, time and cost increase by 20%).

 ## Level 3 Upgrades